The time of bootstrap percolation in two dimensions: Upper bound for small

 \section{Upper bound for small $p$}

+In this section we prove the upper bound of Theorem \ref{th:small}.
+Recall that we describe the range of $p$ for which Theorem \ref{th:small} applies (that is, $\liminf p\log n > \lambda$ and $p=o(1)$) as the ``small $p$ regime''.

-The majority of the lemmas we shall use in the proof of the upper bound in the small $p$ regime are similar to the lemmas used in the proof of the upper bound in the large $p$ regime.
+Several of the lemmas we shall use in the proof of the upper bound in the small $p$ regime are similar to the lemmas used in the proof of the upper bound in the large $p$ regime.
 In fact, some (those which were covered in Section \ref{se:critgrids}) are identical, and for the rest (those which were covered in Section \ref{se:large}), we observe, omitting most of the details, that only small modifictions are required to adapt them to the small $p$ setting.

-Our first lemma is an analogy of Lemma \ref{le:etaineq} in which ``bad'' is replaced by ``weakly bad'' (or equivalently, ``good'' is replaced by ``strongly good'').
-It is worth recalling that an $m$-cell was defined to be bad if its interior is not contained in the span of the whole whole cell by time $Bm/p$, while it is weakly bad if it is not internally spanned by the same time.
+Our first lemma is an analogue to Lemma \ref{le:etaineq} in which ``bad'' is replaced by ``weakly bad'' (or equivalently, ``good'' is replaced by ``strongly good'').
+It is worth recalling that an $m$-cell was defined to be \emph{bad} if its interior is not contained in the span of the whole cell by time $Bm/p$, while it is \emph{weakly bad} if it is not internally spanned by the same time.
 Thus, the property of being bad is a stronger property of an $m$-cell than that of being weakly bad.
-(It is also worth recalling that the probability an $m$-cell is weakly bad is written $\theta_m$.)
+(It is also worth recalling that we write $\theta_m$ for the probability that an $m$-cell is weakly bad.)

 \begin{lemma} If $B\geq 50$, then for all $m\geq 1$ we have

 \end{lemma}